 It’s important to understand the type of training your potential pup will undergo and ensure they possess the proper licensing to adequately train your guard dog.

-What Are the Best Protective Breeds?
+What Are the Best Protective Breeds For Families?

 Rottweilers were originally bred to be cattle-protecting dogs and are known for their unwavering protection when it comes to their pack.
 Many people wind up choosing this breed because of their extreme intelligence and loyalty to their owners.